cburki/docker-python-dev/README.md

 Note that any other synchronization technology like dropbox, bittorrent sync, etc can be used to synchronize your project files.
-Just embed your synchronization tools in another container and attach the data volume container.
+Just embed your synchronization tools in another container and attach the data volume container to it.